Home

 Electives

 Students may select electives, in accordance with the rules above, from a list of elective courses which will be published each year.
-The range of PSIR electives hitherto offered in the program have included the following :
+The range of PSIR electives hitherto offered in the program has included the following:

 PSIR 305 International Political Economy